Stingrays (Cell-Site Simulators): An In-Depth Analysis

 Technical improvements that could limit Stingray effectiveness:

-• Upgrading network encryption – as 2G networks are decommissioned and 3G fades out, it could neuter some old Stingrays
+• Upgrading network encryption – as 2G networks are decommissioned and 3G fades out, it could neuter some old Stingrays that rely on these vulnerabilities

-• Implementing base station authentication and user alerts if encryption is downgraded
+• Implementing base station authentication and user alerts if encryption is downgraded suddenly

 • Carriers implementing defenses to protect the public's privacy while making life harder for Stingray operators